swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   test trait for overriding the task local.
 Non-test targets cannot access Testing symbols, and so such a helper needs to be defined in a dedicated "test support" library.
 This introduces more inconvenience when shipping task locals in libraries.
-A dedicated `.taskLocal` trait allows one to bind task locals in tests without creating a dedicated test support library.
+A dedicated `.taskLocal` trait allows one to bind values to task locals in tests without creating a dedicated test support library.

 # Proposed solution